depresif/steam-id-checker/readme.md

 ## How to configure?
 1. Change API key inside of `config.json`.
 2. Insert your wordlist on `./files/wordlist.json`.
+3. Update and install your nodejs packages with `npm install`.
-3. Start your program with `node index.js`
+4. Start your program with `node index.js`

 ## Knowledge
 * `valid.json` and `invalid.json` is self-exp.